Ever spot a cool piece of driftwood on the beach or riverbank and wonder, “Can I actually sell this?” ?

 It depends on where you are collecting.
 Small amounts from public ocean beaches are usually fine, but removing driftwood from National Parks, protected state parks, wildlife refuges, or private property without permission is illegal.
 Always check local regulations before collecting.

-Large pieces are rare and often worth the most.
-Avoid cutting them up.
+Large pieces are rare and usually sell for more.
+Don’t cut them though.
 Your best options are local sales via Facebook Marketplace, Craigslist, or direct to landscaping companies and boutique decor shops to avoid high shipping fees.

 The next time you’re walking along a beach, riverbank, or lake, take a closer look at the driftwood around you.